-At PWHI, we love getting creative with deck shade ideas.
+At PWHI, we love getting creative with deck shade ideas for your brand new Trex Composite Deck.
 Now summer is here — time to start a new project!
 With more reason to spend quality time together than ever before, you and your loved ones should make the most of your outdoor space.
 In the hot summer months, a well-designed deck with shading lets you enjoy your yard throughout the day.

 With some strategic thinking, you can create shade and make the space look even more beautiful.
 Read on to discover our top 15 shade ideas for deck and patio coverings to match your property’s personality.

 15 Coverage Choices for a Lovely Breeze On Your Deck This Summer

 There are several ways you can go about getting respite from the sweltering heat of the sun.
 Installing cabanas and gazebos can be costly, whereas pavilions are more affordable and offer slightly extra flexibility when it comes to design.
 Ultimately, it’s down to personal choice.